Raditya808/flask-sqlite3-database-/README.md

 ## License

 If you want to include a license, add a `LICENSE` file.
-Otherwise consider adding an MIT or other permissive license.
+Otherwise consider adding an MIT or other permissive license

 ---